Kingxukai/linux/Documentation/networking/generic-hdlc.rst

 * v35 | rs232 | x21 | t1 | e1
-    - sets physical interface for a given port if the card has software-selectable interfaces loopback
+    - sets physical interface for a given port if the woke card has software-selectable interfaces loopback
     - activate hardware loopback (for testing only)
 * clock ext